Knoblauchpilze/galactic-sovereign/README.md

 In the AWS console there's already a convenience template meeting all of these requirements.
 It uses the `User data` mechanism to perform some configuration on the machine when it's first being booted.
 Is is accessible under the `ec2-postgres-docker-aws-cli` template:

 ![ec2 launch template](resources/ec2-launch-template.png)

+### How to replicate this

+During the course of setting up the EC2 instance, we used resources found online describing the different steps.
+Below is a collection of links that we found helpful:

+- this [AWS docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html) link explains a lot about instance addressing and what the lifecycle around it looks like.
+- this [4sysops](https://4sysops.com/archives/assign-an-ipv6-address-to-an-ec2-instance-dual-stack/#rtoc-3) link explains in a bit more detail how to actually attach an IPv6 to an EC2 instance and to change the default subnet created by AWS to allow IPv6 routing.

 ### A word on User data